Deep Distance Sensitivity Oracles: Method

 \subsection{Multi-Layer Perceptron}

-We frame the task of selecting our pivot embeddings as a multi-label classification task.
-As shown in Figure \ref{modelarchitecture}, after the GCN component of our model, we select the three embeddings corresponding the start, target, and failing node triplet.
+Multiple pivot nodes are possible, so we frame the task of pivot selection as a multi-layer classification task.
+As shown in Figure \ref{fig:modelarchitecture}, after the GAT component of our model, we select the three embeddings corresponding the start, target, and failing node triplet.
 These are flattened into a 384-sized vector, which serves as the input for our feedforward neural network.

 The multilayer perceptron consists of two linear layers and an output layer.
-We use ReLU layers as an activation function between the first two layers to introduce non-linearities \cite{nair2010rectified}.
-We also use BatchNorm layers to enable faster convergence and introduce regularization \cite{ioffe2015batch}.
-The output layer is a log-softmax layer (commonly used for multi-label classification) that normalizes the vector values such that they represent the log probabilities of being a pivot node.
+We use ReLU layers as an activation function between the first two layers to introduce non-linearities.
+We also use BatchNorm layers to enable faster convergence and introduce regularization.
+The output layer is a log-softmax layer (commonly used for multi-label classification) that normalizes the vector values.
+Our final output is a $n$-sized vector, representing the log likelihoods of each node in the network being a pivot node.